nicolephelan/eco_genomics_2025/transcriptomics/transcriptomics_notes.md

 -   I copied the fastp_tonsa.sh script from the `gpfs1/cl/ecogen/pbio6800/Transcriptomics/scripts` folder to `~/projects/eco_genomics_2025/transcriptomics/myscripts`.

     -   I edited the file to set my population to C2 and set my directory to my repository.

+-   I copied the salmon_quant.sh script to `myscripts` similarly and I ran it in sbatch.